pivoteur/biz/articles/staking.md

 generating yields from the liquidity they supply.

-If you've seen protocols launch, or been the protocol that launches, you invariably see some stakers intent on gaming they system, by staking just before a vote on governance, or staking just before an airdrop, then destaking right away.
+If you've seen protocols launch, or been the protocol that launches, you invariably see some stakers intent on gaming the system, by staking just before a vote on governance, or staking just before an airdrop, then destaking right away.